Kopaonik: National park

-Wildlife

-Plant life
+Ecology

+Flora

 Kopaonik's flora has a large number of autochthonous plant species (Balkan beech, fir, spruce, yew, several kinds of maple, pine and oak).
 Deciduous forests and native coniferous woodland make up most of the forested land in the park.
 There are also forests of willow, poplar, common hornbeam, durmast oak and Turkey oak.
 In total, there are 1,600 plant species in the park, out of which 200 grow only on Kopaonik.
 It also includes over 200 species of fungi.
 Special value of Kopaonik in terms of biological diversity is that 11.9% of the high mountain endemic species in the Balkans inhabits the mountain.
 Endemic species which grow only on Kopaonik include Kopaonik's houseleek, Kopaonik's violet and Pančić's bittercress.
 Other endemites include sea thrift, Balkan docks (Rumex balcanicus), Pancicia serbica, Blečić's columbine (Aquilegia blecicii), Bosnian marsh orchid, Bulgarian achillea (Achillea bulgarica), Alyssum, aconite and Yugoslav bell (Edrianthus jugoslavicus).

-There are several "botanical monuments" in the park.
-Those are trees which are very old, large in size and still vital.
+There are several "botanical monuments" in the park, with trees which are very old, large in size and still vital.
 Among them are the fir "of the hundred elbows" in Samokovska Reka, a spruce in Gobeljska Reka and three mountain sycamores in Kriva Reka.

 With several other beech localities in the national parks of Fruška Gora and Tara, beech forest Kozje Stene on Kopaonik have been submitted for the inclusion into the UNESCO World Heritage Site Ancient and Primeval Beech Forests of the Carpathians and Other Regions of Europe in May 2020.
 The nomination was rejected due to the Serbian laws allowing shelterwood cutting on the area of 5 ha, while UNESCO accepts cut areas no larger than 1 ha, and even that is not only in the areas of the highest level of protection, but also in the surrounding zones.
-It was announced that the rules will be changed, so that parts of Kopaonik might be included in 2023.

-Animal life
+Fauna

 The fauna is also diverse but its concentration varies, depending on the quality of the habitat.

 An endemic butterfly, the Balkan postman, lives on the mountain.

 Kopaonik has 175 species of birds, including the protected ones like woodpecker and thrush.
 Other species include rock partridge, scops owl, red-backed shrike and wood lark.

 Major representatives of the mammalian fauna are wild boar and wild cat.
 After they went extinct on the mountain in 1856, 30 red deers were reintroduced in the Kukavica locality in 2021.
 It is part of the wider project of reintroducing red deer in the central parts of Serbia.

+In the part of the mountains within Kosovo, the golden jackal, the golden eagle, the grey wolf, the roe deer and the wildcat have been spotted.